Sportvereniging Nationaal Leger: Foundation

-On 5 January 1926 the Militaire Voetbal Vereniging (English: Military Football Club) was founded.
+On 5 January 1926 the Militaire Voetbal Vereniging (English: Military Football Union) was founded.
 The goal was to create a club, where soldiers were able to exercise their mental and physical condition amongst the top footballing athletes in the country while building camaraderie.
 In 1929, the club finished as runners-up in the National competition.

 1940s–1950s

 During the forties and fifties, MVV were known as the bear in the competition, due to the physical strength the team brought to the competition.
 MVV finished atop the league table in both 1948 and 1949, winning consecutive National championships.

 In 1975, MVV had reached a deep point when they finished at the bottom of the league table, thus relegating to the SVB Eerste Klasse, they returned to the SVB Hoofdklasse the following year.
 Notable players of MVV during the forties and fifties include A. Nijman, A. Babb, E. Paton, R. Zorgvol, H. Leeuwin, R. de Clerq, D. Samson, R. Nelom, Ch.
 Knel, H. Alberga, A. Kamperveen, P. Mac Donald, C. Orna, G. Cairo, Belfor, Amelo, Derby, Schrijvers, Niekoop, Wouter, Letbom, Triel, Hedly, Doesburg, Plein and Oosterdorp.